Evoked Potential Testing

 The visual evoked potential test may be used to check for vision or visual processing problems.

-The brainstem auditory evoked potential test may be used to assess your hearing and auditory processing.
+The brainstem auditory evoked potential test may be used to check your hearing and auditory processing.

-The motor evoked potential test may be used to test motor function signals from the brain and spinal cord and is especially helpful in spinal surgery.
+The motor evoked potential test may be used to test motor function signals from the brain and spinal cord.
+This is especially helpful in spinal surgery.

-The somatosensory evoked potential test may be used to check the integrity of the nerve pathways between the spinal cord and brain.
+The somatosensory evoked potential test may be used to check the nerve pathways between the spinal cord and brain.

 My next appointment is: